Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law. — Douglas Hofstadter

 Step 1.
 Understand customer requirements

-If you don't know the destination of the ship how you can say how long the trip takes.
+If you do not know the ship's destination, how can you tell how long the journey takes?

-Start by identifying all of the work that needs to be done within the project.
-That includes, for example, functional and non-functional requirements(sometimes it is difficult to do at once and perhaps this process needs to be done iteratively).
-As part of this, make sure that you allow time for meetings, reporting, communications, testing and other activities that are critical to the project's success.
+Start by identifying all the work that needs to be done within the project.
+This includes, for example, functional and non-functional requirements.
+It should be noted that sometimes it is difficult to do it at once and maybe the process needs to be done iteratively.
+As part of this, make sure that you have time for meetings, reporting, communication, testing, and other activities that are critical to the success of the project.

 Step 2.
 Order these activities

-Now, list all of the activities you identified in the order in which they need to happen.
+Now list all the actions that you have defined in the order in which they should take place.

-At this stage, you don't need to add in how long you think activities are going to take.
-However, you might want to note any important deadlines.
-For example, you might need to get documentation of another component of the system before starting integration.
+At this point, you don't need to add how long you think the actions will take.
+However, you may want to mark all important milestones.
+For example, you might want to get documentation on another component of the system before the integration begins.

 Step 3.
 Risk management step

-On the initial stage of the project brainstorm to identify the risk is required.
-The assumption that your project hasn't got any risk is wrong - every project has risks and if you do not see them then you if you don't see them, then you look at the wrong direction.
-When risks are not identified and not measured, it means that you no longer have control over the project and the time it takes to complete it.
-You rely on luck — that these risks about which you did not think I can materialize and increase the time for its implementation or ruin the project
+When risks are not identified and measured, it means that you no longer have control over the project and the time it takes to complete it.
+You rely on luck — that these risks that you have not thought about can materialize and increase the time it takes to complete the project or spoil the project.

 Step 4.
 Make the estimates

-Experts make their assumptions about the assessment (time or $).
-After that, you can average all the proposals, and you can try to come to a unified solution during the discussion.
-Involving experts in discussing options is, of course, more effective and will give a more accurate, reasoned and tested assessment.
+The experts make their judgments about the timeline.
+All of the evaluations can then be averaged, and during the discussion, you can try to come to a common agreement.
+Involving experts in the discussion of options is, of course, more effective and will allow for a more accurate, reasoned, and verified evaluation.

 One of the most common and simple methods.
-Within this framework, first, optimistic (O = Optimistic), pessimistic (P = Pessimistic) and realistic \ average (M = Middle) estimates are determined.
+This method first identifies optimistic (O = Optimistic), pessimistic (P = Pessimistic) and realistic/average (M = Most likely) estimates.

-The values of P, M and O are determined by experts (in hours, days, $), for example, during the discussion within the project team.
-Questions like this are asked for this: “how long will the project take, if everything goes well, there will be no risks and problems?", "What could be the most negative scenario and how much time/ effort would it take?”, etc. Further, the obtained values of P, M and O are substituted into the formula: (O + 4 M + P) / 6
+The values of P, M, and O (in hours, days, $) are determined by brainstorming with the project team.
+Such questions are asked: "How long will the project take, if all goes well, there will be no risks and problems?", "What can be the most negative scenario and how much time/ effort will it take?" etc. Then the obtained values P, M, and O are substituted in the formula: (O + 4 M + P) / 6.

-The result of the calculation gives the average estimate.
-This formula makes it possible, on the one hand, to take into account possible positive and negative scenarios, and, on the other, to “smooth out” their influence and obtain a more realistic value of evaluation.
+The result of the calculation gives a close realistic estimate.
+This formula allows, on the one hand, to take into account possible positive and negative scenarios and, on the other hand, to "smoothen" their impact and obtain a more realistic assessment value.